 In other words, if you have a fair credit score, there's some room for improvement but no need to despair.
 But if you want to start seeing your score inch closer to "good" or "excellent," then you'll need to establish some new credit behaviors.
 These cards can help you do that.

-1. The Best Card for Rewards on Gas, Groceries, and Utilities
+1. The Best Card for Rewards on Gas and Dining

-The Barclaycard Rewards MasterCard® rewards you for your everyday purchases.
-With this card, you can get two points per dollar spent on gas, groceries, and utilities.
+Discover it® Chrome rewards you for your everyday purchases.
+With this card, you can get two points per dollar spent on gas and dining out (up to the first $1,000 spent combined in these two categories; 1% thereafter).
 You can also get one point per dollar on all other purchases.

-Even better, these points never expire.
+Even better, the cash rewards never expire.
 They can also be redeemed for gift cards, merchandise, and statement credits.
 (A statement credit is basically a reduction in your account balance.)
 That's some serious flexibility.

 How to Choose - and Get Approved for - the Right Rewards Card